Amos47/2400/Chapter 1.md

 *All this measurement talk reminds me of the great old joke about the doctor, the lawyer and the statistician on a hunting trip.
 While hiding in the bushes, they spot a big buck deer at a distance of 25 metres directly in front of them.
 The doctor sizes up the distance and wind speed, then aims and fires an arrow at the deer.
 His shot zooms one metre to the rear of the unsuspecting creature.
 The lawyer does some quick calculations, then aims and fires.
 His shot zips one metre in front of the deer.
 Our statistician friend jumps up, raises his hands in victory and shouts "GOT ‘IM!!"
 (No animals were hurt in the process of creating this book.)*

 ###Back to the Big Three
 With all the measurement issues behind us, we now need to carefully define what each of *data*, *information* and *knowledge means in its own right.
 We can then examine the hierarchy that evolves when discussing these big three in the context of decision making.
 Oh yes, and *context* will be critical too.
-We will deal with that in some detail in Chapter 2 [take me there](#context).
+We will deal with that in some detail in Chapter 2 [(take me there)](#context).

 ####Data